sanjumsanthosh/Learn_Pytest/Chapter 7/README.md

 * Start with a happy path is better because
   * makes thinking abt the other criteria pretty easy
   * we must hurry and test the happy path

+### Writing a Test Stratergy

+Event with a quick summary , its easy to forget the detaisl once we are in the thick of testing.
+So its best to write a testing strartergy down so to reffer later